apachols/rabble/docs/NOTES.md

 - Creating a game needs a spinner...

-- Apparently can call end turn from playword?

 - Websocket sleep problem leads to server confusion

 - Redo turn list to not show your exchange letters